nozhanb/policeCar/README.md

 > num * (classes + 5)

 Where one has to replace ___num___ with 5 and classes with the number classes you are training on.
 For example, in case of Police car detection model the number of classes is 1 and num is 5 which according to the equation the number of filters becomes 5*6 = 30.
 Thus,  the original value of the filter in the renamed cfg file will be replaced with 30 (from 125 to 30).
+The user has to use the modified and renamed configuration file when training their model!
 Please read ___Training on your own dataset___ section [here](https://github.com/thtrieu/darkflow) for more details.

 ### 2.2.6 Images Directory
 This directory contains your training images (i.e. police car images).